jumpcutking/threads/README.md

 The thread will report it has been closed using the action "process.exit".

 # Logging
 Both the Child and The Parent support the common console.log system through [@jumpcutking/console](https://github.com/jumpcutking/console).
-The thread will have it's console object overridden to facilitate communication between the parent and the child.
+The thread will have its console object overridden to facilitate communication between the parent and the child.

 A child thread with the option {logging: true} activated (on itself) will report console.info(), console.log(), console.warn(), and console.debug().
 The console will be overridden and yet still report issues during debug mode.